openstack-infra/jenkins-job-builder/doc/source/general.rst

     * **disabled**:
       Boolean value to set whether or not this job should be disabled in Jenkins.
 Defaults to ``false`` (job will be enabled).

+    * **display-name**:
+      Optional name shown for the project throughout the Jenkins web GUI in place of the actual job name.
+The jenkins_jobs tool cannot fully remove this trait once it is set, so use caution when setting it.
+Setting it to the same string as the job's name is an effective un-set workaround.
+      Alternately, the field can be cleared manually using the Jenkins web interface.

     * **concurrent**:
       Boolean value to set whether or not Jenkins can run this job